Why 1000 Books Before Kindergarten?Here are the reasons that it’s awesome:

 Can I count books that are read at Story Time?

-Yes, just ask Izzi or Beth for the titles.
+Yes, just ask Izzi or Lisa for the titles.

 What about the books that my preschooler hears at school from the preschool teachers?

 My child has an electronic game (or a computer game) that reads the story to him if he chooses.
 Can I count that?

 As long as your child listens to the entire story, you can count it.
 Please don’t count it if he just plays the games.

 When I don’t have time to read to my child, I sometimes let her listen to a book on CD.
 Can I add that to her list?